 Continue Tubular Peyote

-Here is my finished sample of tubular even count peyote.
-I am going to use these tubes to make a pair of peyote tassel earrings by adding fringe to one end of the tube and a small loop to hang the tube to the other side.
+You can use the finished sample to make a pair of peyote tassel earrings by adding fringe to one end of the tube and a small loop to hang the tube to the other side.